City Guide·Fire Island Gay Guide

 History of LGBTQ+ Acceptance

 Cherry Grove has welcomed LGBTQ+ visitors since the 1930s, making it one of the oldest continuously operating gay communities in the United States.
-It was officially designated a National Historic District in 2024 in recognition of its significance to American LGBTQ+ history.
+In 2013, the Cherry Grove Community House and Theatre was added to the National Register of Historic Places in recognition of its significance to American LGBTQ+ history.
 The Pines followed in the 1950s–60s as an upscale gay male retreat.
 Together, they represent nearly a century of queer community building.

 New York State Legal Protections